flatcar/Flatcar/draft.md

 The Steering Committee meets on an as-needed basis, but must meet at least once every 2 months to sync even if there is no pressing business.

-Meetings may be open, closed, or a mix of both.
-The expected meeting model is X.

-The quorum for holding a meeting is X.

-The quorum or threshold for taking a vote during a meeting is X.
+The meeting model (open, closed, or a mix) and the quorum for holding a meeting and for taking a vote are part of the founding mandate and will be set by the founding Committee.
+Until those are defined, the Committee meets and decides using the thresholds in the Voting section above.

 The Steering Committee and Technical Committee may hold regular joint sessions.
 If so, the frequency and expectations for those sessions are X.